Sumez/native-snes-tracker/README.md

     - "Channel bar" in the top, facilitates navigating between channels using L/R buttons (probably)
     - ~~Navigate up down between sequential chains and phrases based on where in the song you are~~ <sup>Done</sup>
     - Fresh insert on song or chain view will insert the next unused index
-    - Button to copy an inserted chain or phrase to a new one (if another entry exists)
+    - Clone/deepclone inserted chains or phrases
     - Hold Delete while moving cursor to delete multiple
     - Make it visible ("greyed out"?) that a chain/phrase/instrument is "empty"/uncreated where selecting it
 - Rudimentary GUI